patrickdappollonio/fbackup/README.md

 # `fbackup`, because it's never late to make backups

-`fbackup` is a simple tool to take a directory in your filesystem, a Google Drive location and upload every file from the local folder into Google Drive.
-If the local file modification date is newer than the one reported by Google Drive, the file will be overwritten.
-Extraneous files (files that exist in Google Drive but not locally) **will be deleted from Google Drive** and the preference is always to persist local files over remote files anytime.
+`fbackup` is a simple tool that takes a directory in your filesystem, a Google Drive destination, and proceeds to upload every file from the local folder into Google Drive.
+If the local file's modification date is newer than the one reported by Google Drive, **the file will be overwritten prefering the local file** over the remote one.
+Extraneous files (files that exist in Google Drive but they don't exist in the local folder) **will be deleted from Google Drive** and the preference is always to persist local files over remote files anytime.

 ## Usage